How To Get Relief From Tinnitus

 Many people with hearing loss also have tinnitus.
 It’s extremely common in those over age 55.
 Sudden, loud noises, medication or other medical conditions, such as allergies, tumors or heart or circulatory problems can also bring it on.

-If you’re experiencing tinnitus, call us to schedule a visit with one of our hearing aid specialists.
+If you’re experiencing tinnitus, call or text us to schedule a visit with one of our hearing aid specialists.
 We’ll do a complete hearing screening and review your medical history.
 We’ll pinpoint the most likely cause of your tinnitus and discuss treatment options with you.

 Talk to us and put an end to the ringing in your ears.